Last Updated on

 The V6 BT has an intercom with 1200m range.
 The Bluetooth interphone kids can be used for motorcycle/ATV/snowmobile helmets.
 You can pair rider-2-rider or rider-2-pillion.
 You can also pair 6 inter-phones at one time and switch to 2 of them since just 2 riders intercom at one time.

 The unit offers high waterproof levels.
 The plastic/rubber button offers better stability and improved waterproof performance.
 This makes the system 100% weather protected.
 The system also provides hands-free communication through an auto-receiving mobile call.
 This allows you to talk with people while driving safely.
-When you're not riding, you can still use the system as a wireless music headset and Bluetooth headset.
+When you're not riding a dirt bike, you can still use the system as a wireless music headset and Bluetooth headset.

 Wireless Motorcycle Helmet Headset/Intercom by Shenzhen